ryrob30/mobile-services.en/help/ios/target-main/c-target-methods.md

 For more information about the underlying Target API, see the [Delivery documentation on the Target Developers website](https://docs.adobe.com/dev/products/target/reference/delivery.html) .

-### targetLoadRequestWithName:defaultContent:profileParameters:orderParameters:mboxParameters:callback:
+### targetLoadRequestWithName mbox

+`targetLoadRequestWithName:defaultContent:profileParameters:orderParameters:mboxParameters:callback:`

-Sends request to your configured Target server and returns the string value of the offer generated in a block callback .
+Sends request to your configured Target server and returns the string value of the offer generated in a block callback.

 **Syntax:**